theevilbit/injection/README.md

 All of them were created with Visual Studio 2017.

 ## Simple Thread Injection
-Probably the simples injection, it simply allocates memory in the new process, writes to it, and creates a remote thread.
+Probably the simplest injection, it simply allocates memory in the new process, writes to it, and creates a remote thread.
 You can do that via 3 different APIs.
 Use
 Run: SimpleThreadInection.exe [process name] [option number] option 1 - CreateRemoteThread